 - Special Fee:

-Course DescriptionSurvey of the various media of mass communication and their effects on society.
-Introduces the history and development of mass communication systems and their role in society, public discourse and the individual.
+Course DescriptionSurveys media of mass communication and the effects on society.
+Introduces the history, development and technological advances of mass communication systems and their subsequent role in society, public discourse and the individual.
 Includes an analysis of print and broadcast journalism, advertising, public relations, television, film and new media.
 Course may be taken one time for credit as J 201 or COMM 228.
 Audit Available.

 Intended Outcomes for the course

-*Critically and thoughtfully respond to both the explicit and implicit communication of media.
+4. Critically and thoughtfully respond to both explicit and implicit communication of media.

 Outcome Assessment Strategies

 - The forms of assessment will be determined by the individual instructor.

 - Histories and growth of different media